 We recently created a game called Chips and Guac which is a play off of Cards Against Humanity.
 We knew that we’d have to be super culturally relevant and topical here if it was going to be funny.
 So, I opened up a Google Doc and sent it out to our contacts for help.
 Then they sent it out to their friends.
 And before we know it, the Google doc was full of different college students and high school students calling each other out saying this is funny or this would be funnier if you added this.
 And now it’s still one of our most popular games.”

 Move Beyond Gen Z

-By targeting your core audience and ensuring your brand is always relevant for them, new audience segments can pop up in surprising places.
+Targeting your core audience and ensuring your brand is always relevant, new audience segments can pop up in surprising places.

 “Even though we are heavily focused on Gen Z, it’s important to understand smaller segments of your audience as well.
 I discovered a big community of truckers in the US who drive freight across the country for days at a time.
 Their office culture is non-existent because they are all distributed across different routes.
 But we found out that there was a huge community of them who joined Houseparty instead of using their CB radios.

 We were the number one app in 82 countries this year, which is mind-blowing.
 We are focused on making the app extremely simple and keeping things simple applies to many generations.
 I think one of the reasons that Houseparty blew up with everybody during lockdown, was that we already had that base of highly engaged Gen Z users that were able to introduce the app to people.
 They were locked at home extremely bored.
 So, prioritising our core audience actually opened us up to other audiences as well.”